Mains

 3

-Place the steamed vegetables into a blender with the sautéed fennel and orange zest, and blend until smooth.
+Place the steamed vegetables together with the sautéed fennel and orange zest into a blender, and blend until smooth to prepare the pâté.
 Set aside.

 4